Skip to main content

 Create or copy a key

-Create a new API key, or copy an existing one.
-Treat the key like a password.
+Create a new API key or copy an existing one.
+Treat your API key like a password.

 Authenticate a request